dchpro87/agent01/README.md

 ```

 ## 📱 Using the Application

+### Vector Database & Context Management
+- Click the **🗄️ database icon** in the header to open the Context Window Manager
+- **Connect to ChromaDB**: Automatic connection to localhost:8000 (if ChromaDB is running)
+- **Browse Collections**: View all available vector database collections
+- **Add to Context**: Click the database icon on collection cards to add them to active context
+- **Active Collections**: See which collections are currently active with green highlighting
+- **Document Details**: Click on collection names to view documents and metadata
+- **Semantic Search**: When collections are active, your questions automatically search relevant documents
+- **Context Augmentation**: AI responses include relevant information from your active collections

 ### Model Selection
 - Click the **🤖 bot icon** in the header to select from available Ollama models